top of page

 The Bubblegum Bother

-Taylor Reynolds, 5th grade.
-There's one thing that everyone knows kids, hate, rules.
+By: Taylor Reynolds There's one thing that everyone knows kids, hate, rules.
 They are there to make our lives worse.
-It's a punishment .
+It's a punishment.
 They aren't really there for a reason, right?
 Five years ago, I was in my bedroom with a small packet of pink bubble gum.
 I snatched it from the downstairs cabinet and practically skipped up to my bedroom.
 Just then as I was about to peel off the shiny silver wrapper, my bedroom door creaked open.
-“Taylor I- wait what are you doing
+“Taylor I- wait what are you doing,” my mom

 Sending Out an SOS